feryrmdhn/feryrmdhn/README.md

 # About Me:
-I'm currently working as Front-end Engineer and I love it.
+I'm currently working as Front-end Engineer and I love it. </br>
+Btw..
+I also study about data, and interested in AI or ML

 ## 🌐 Socials